 UConn Stamford Art Gallery Board was pleased to announce its 9th Annual Juried Fine Art Photography Show in the Art Gallery.
 Over 100 photographs were on display from over 40 area photographers.
 The Gallery showcased photographs across 5 categories from amateur and professional photographers.
 Fine art photos in black & white or color were viewed in the following categories: People and Portraits, Landscapes and City Scenes, Animals, Pictures That Tell a Story, Other Artistic and Creative Expressions.

 December 11, 2017 – January 25, 2017

 In Same Day, Different City, Bruce Horan takes us on a journey through the urban landscape, providing us with a multitude of experiences and reactions that one might encounter while exploring the streets of any given city.
-Memory, instinct, impression and impulse drive the scenes within Bruce’s artwork.
+Memory, instinct, impression, and impulse drive the scenes in Bruce’s artwork.
 Bruce Horan’s work is created mainly through oil and acrylic paint medium, oil pastel and graphite on canvas, and generated through quick sketch and expressive gesture that combines the abstraction of flat, impulsive swatches of color and loose perspective and dimension.
 The figure is a recurring theme within Horan’s work that can represent those we encounter or ourselves and that which we perceive.